Reliable Off-Policy Learning for Dosage Combinations: Insights

 \section{Insights}

-In our experiments in the main paper (Sec.~\ref{sec:experiments}) and in Appendix~\ref{sec:appendix_experiments}, we showed a comparison to na\"ive baselines.
-Therein, in particular, we demonstrated that the reliable optimization step in our method is an important source of performance gain.
-We now extend our analysis to demonstrate that also our DCNet is a source of performance gain.
+\textbf{Individualized dose-response estimates:} In our experiments in Sec.~\ref{sec:experiments} and in Appendix~\ref{sec:appendix_experiments}, we showed a comparison to na\"ive baselines.
+Therein, in particular, we mainly demonstrated that the reliable optimization step in our method is an important source of performance gain.
+We now give additional intuition as to why also our DCNet is a source of performance gain.
 In the following, we first demonstrate that our DCNet is able to estimate the dose-response function more accurately than the baseline in regions with sufficient overlap.
-We then discuss why this brings large gains for our reliable optimization (as compared to using the baseline MLP for reliable optimization).
+We then discuss why this brings large gains for our reliable optimization.
 Thereby, we offer an explanation why both DCNet and reliable policy optimization are highly effective when used in combination.